1 / 30

 Contest-Winning Bavarian Meatball Hoagies

-When my husband's not manning the grill, I count on my slow cooker.
-These mouthwatering meatballs are just one reason why.
-They’re a guaranteed crowd-pleaser when I serve them as party appetizers, or spooned over crusty rolls and topped with cheese for irresistible sandwiches. —Peggy Rios, Mechanicsville, Virginia 3 / 30
+When my husband is not manning the grill, I count on my slow cooker.
+These meatballs are a guaranteed crowd-pleaser when I serve them as a party appetizer or spooned over crusty rolls and topped with cheese for irresistible sandwiches. —Peggy Rios, Mechanicsville, Virginia

 Oktoberfest Red Cabbage